 Many of our students will lead lifelong careers as advocates for social justice.
 The first steps on this career path are challenging, and Penn Carey Law is committed to helping our students succeed through funding postgraduate fellowships.

 Penn Carey Law’s postgraduate fellowship program has been highly successful in launching the public interest careers of recent graduates.
 Since 2009, the Law School has supported over 60 fellows, all of whom either remained employed by their original host organization or secured public interest positions in the same field.
 Fellowships are awarded on a competitive basis.
 Learn more about the work of recent Penn Fellows below.

-Project-based Fellowships that enable students and recent alumni to partner with a nonprofit organization and design a one-year project to address a particular client need.
+Project-based Fellowships enable students and recent alumni to partner with a nonprofit organization and design a one-year project to address a particular client need.
 The following fellowships are currently funding alumni in a wide array of work:

 - Toll Public Interest Fellowship